billytaj/parkinson_int_meta_pipe/README.md

 * DetectDB
 Detect is an enzyme annotation tool.

+* WEVOTEDB
+WeVote is a taxonomy consensus tool that determines taxonomy, given a collection of possible results.

+* EC_pathway
+This file translates ECs to pathways.
+It is needed for the CytoScape data generation

+* path_to_superpath
+This file is also for the CytoScape data generation

+* MetaGeneMark_model
+The MetaGeneMark model used by MetaGeneMark to identify genes within contigs.

 ## Settings
 ---
-The optional settings are used by MetaPro to orchestrate the concurrency of the tools in action.
+These settings are used by MetaPro to orchestrate the concurrency of the tools in action, as well as control some quality-of-life functions within MetaPro
 -

+## Important note for MetaGeneMark
+---
+MetaGeneMark is free to use, but requires a license.
+If your MetaGeneMark license is not valid, MetaPro will not proceed past the Contig Assembly stage.
+To acquire a valid MetaGeneMark license, please visit: http://exon.gatech.edu/GeneMark/license_download.cgi Select MetaGeneMark, along with the linux 64bit version, and fill in the required fields.
+Then download the 64bit key.
+Extract the key to obtain the .gm_key file.
+The expected location of the license file (.gm_key) is in the home folder of your singularity instance.

 # Important Features
 ---